fcantournet/kubernetes-flexvolume-vault-plugin/README.md

 It creates a tmpfs volume and mounts it at a path specify by the kubelet.
 Inside the volume are 2 files with a configurable _basename_:
 - `basename` that contains the raw wrapped vault token.
-- `basename.json` that contains the full response from vault at token creation time (includes metadata)
+- `basename.json` that contains the full response from vault at token creation time (includes some vault metadata)

 The token is scoped to a policy defined by a parameter provided to the plugin via stdin by the kubelet (cf. flexvolume documentation)